ryanmitchell/sellfino/README.md

 **All apps in one place!**

-*Developers!* Add as many client stores as you want!
-No more duplicating apps for every client.
-Let them share the same code - or write private apps that can be used on the selected stores.

 #### Support and Contribution

 Join our awesome community!
 Here is how you can connect with us: